aldomann/aldomann-website/content/about/experience.md

   My main responsibilities at Supersolid include:

   - Use machine learning techniques to support the User Acquisition team in projecting campaign profitability allowing for earlier actions.
-  - Develop and maintain custom APIs and tools to automate several processes.
+  - Develop and maintain serverless APIs and tools to automate and simplify several processes.
-  - Assist on data modelling to help develop our internal stack.
+  - Build and maintain data pipelines to help develop our internal stack.
+  - Build and maintain internal R packages to promote reproducible analysis frameworks, reduce development time of APIs and tools, and enhance knowledge management.
   """

 [[experience]]